Vapor Chamber Cooling Design Guide

 Use Celsia’s online heat sink calculators to help determine if a vapor chamber should be used in place of an aluminum or copper base.

 - Estimate Required Heat Sink Size: This calculator quickly estimates the total volume of the heat sink which gives you a rough idea of its required dimensions.
-See the Use-Instructions and the Online Calculator.
+See the use-instructions and the heat sink size calculator.

 - Compare Vapor Chamber Base to Solid Metal: This calculator shows each of the delta-T’s in a heat sink assembly and compares heat sinks with a vapor chamber base to those with a solid aluminum or copper base.
 See the vapor chamber vs metal base heat sink calculator and corresponding use-instructions.

 When the Ratio of Vapor Chamber to Evaporator Area is >10:1